Prunus mume: Beverage

-In China and Taiwan, suanmeitang (酸梅湯; "sour plum juice") is made from smoked plums, called wumei (烏梅).
+In China, suanmeitang (酸梅湯; "sour plum juice") is made from smoked plums, called wumei (烏梅).
 The plum juice is extracted by boiling smoked plums in water and sweetened with sugar to make suanmeitang.
 It ranges from light pinkish-orange to purplish black in colour and often has a smoky and slightly salty taste.
 It is traditionally flavoured with sweet osmanthus flowers, and is enjoyed chilled, usually in summer.

 In Korea, both the flowers and the fruits are used to make tea.
 Maehwa-cha (매화차, 梅花茶; "plum blossom tea") is made by infusing the flowers in hot water.
 Maesil-cha (매실차, 梅實茶; "plum tea") is made by mixing water with maesil-cheong (plum syrup) and is served either hot or cold.

-In Japan, similar drink made from green plums, tastes sweet and tangy, is considered a cold, refreshing drink and is often enjoyed in the summer.
+In Japan, a similar drink is made from green plums and tastes sweet and tangy, is considered a cold, refreshing drink, and is often enjoyed in the summer.